 Create and format the file.
 The file must be fully allocated and not contain any holes.
 For the size of the file, I follow Red Hat’s recommendation of 20% of your system ram.
 I have 8GB of ram, which I rounded up to 2GB of swap.

 # truncate -s 0 /var/swap/swapfile # chattr +C /var/swap/swapfile # btrfs property set /var/swap/swapfile compression none # dd if=/dev/zero of=/var/swap/swapfile bs=1M count=2048 # chmod 600 /var/swap/swapfile # mkswap /var/swap/swapfile

-If you have problems here, you can check
+If you have problems here, use

-dmesg for errors.
+dmesg to check for errors.

 # swapon /var/swap/swapfile